dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 [^1]: It's quite hard to reboot your computer when your computer is in orbit.

 You don't have to be Airbus to take testing seriously, though.
-There are open-source projects out there whose testing infraestructure can rival that of major corporations.
+There are open-source projects out there whose testing infrastructure can rival that of major corporations.
 Take SQLite, for example: it has **590 times** more test code than library code!
 They have a whole webpage dedicated to their testing efforts:

 > 1.1.
 Executive Summary
 >